Maelstrom6/mandelpy/README.md

   one needs the CUDA Toolkit 8.0 or later.
 Please run the `numba_cuda_test.py` to check if everything is working properly which is located in [user_utilities](user_utilities).

+- PyQt5

+  Required for the user interface.
+PyQt5-tools is not required.

 # Usage

 Please see [program_examples](program_examples) and [the showcase](images/showcase) for examples